 When Soft Surroundings asked me to share a recipe from the Tuscan Sun Cookbook on the blog, obviously I was all hands-down-yes-please-lets-do-this.
 Because is there anything I love more than Italian food, cookbooks, travel, and online shopping?
 No friends, there is not.
 So today I’m sharing one of my favorite recipes from Frances Mayes’ cookbook (though it was hard to choose just one) (and I definitely considered sharing a whole Italian style meal so as not to have to pick favorites.)

 But these Herby Ricotta Stuffed Peppers stood out to me.
-They have an herb-packed ingredients list that balances perfectly with fresh grated parmesan and ricotta.
+They have an herb-packed ingredients list that balances perfectly with fresh grated parmesan and ricotta (learn how to make your own ricotta!).
 You’ll essentially just mix it all together, stuff into peppers, and bake!
 In half an hour your home will smell like a Tuscan cottage.
 Sound good?
 Let’s cook.

 - 5 yellow or red bell peppers